IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumesnapshotclass.md

 For IBM DS8000® family storage systems, the maximum prefix length is five characters.
 The maximum prefix length for other systems is 20 characters.{: requirement}

-For IBM Storage Virtualize family storage systems, the `CSI` prefix is added as default if not specified by the user.{: tip}
+For IBM Storage Virtualize® family storage systems, the `CSI` prefix is added as default if not specified by the user.{: tip}

-- The `virt_snap_func` parameter is optional but necessary in IBM Storage Virtualize storage systems if using the Snapshot function.
+- The `virt_snap_func` parameter is optional but necessary in IBM Storage Virtualize® storage systems if using the Snapshot function.
 To enable the Snapshot function, set the value to _"true"_.
 The default value is _"false"_.
 If the value is `"false"` the snapshot will use the FlashCopy function.

 When electing to set the optional "virt_snap_func" parameter, it **must** also be set with an identical value in the relevant StorageClass yaml.{: requirement}